vinkla/wordplate/README.md

 ## Mail

-If you want to add custom SMTP credentials with WordPlate, you may add the following to your `functions.php` file:
+If you want to add custom SMTP credentials, you may add the following to your `functions.php` file:

 ```php
 // Register SMTP email with HTML support.